tandonravi/C7-Shannon-Capacity-Heterogeneous-Recursion/README.md

 ## Citation

-Please cite the accompanying paper when using this repository.
-The underlying base constructions and recursive frameworks build on work of Polak and Schrijver, Itty et al., Gao, and Buys, Polak, and Zuiddam.
+Please cite the accompanying paper when using this repository:

+**Ravi Tandon, “Strengthening Recursive Constructions for Zero-Error Shannon Capacity.”**